Hugo Niebeling: Early life

 Hugo Niebeling was born and raised in Düsseldorf.
 As a child, he was evacuated to the countryside during World War II.
 Once the war ended and he returned home, he found his parents' music store destroyed by bombs.

 Niebeling developed an interest in modern art, classical music and theatre, but was unable to study acting for financial reasons, and therefore enrolled in a business degree at the Mannesmann-AG in Düsseldorf.
 Parallel to that, he studied acting privately with Otto Ströhlin, an actor at the Düsseldorf Schauspielhaus who had many pupils.
 Niebeling's role model was Gustaf Gründgens, a famous theatre actor.
-After working as a theatre actor for a while in Augsburg, Niebeling turned to directing.
-As a teenager, he had already expressed his thoughts about his definition of art – which he has kept unchanged since:

 Industrial/Experimental films

 In 1957, Niebeling directed his first film Stählerne Adern, a documentary about steel-production at Mannesmann AG, inspired by the German experimental director Walter Ruttmann.
 This film won many accolades and led to Niebeling directing numerous much-acclaimed industrial and experimental films during the early 1960s.
 They combine stylized cinematography and editing with experimental scores, often in collaboration with Oskar Sala.
 His short film Stahl - Thema mit Variationen is a good example, being an audiovisual poem on steel-production, using only sound and image to explain its subject without any voice-over or other narration.
 In 1962, Niebeling created the Oscar-nominated documentary Alvorada - Brazil's Changing Face, which received numerous awards.
 His experimental industrial film Petrol was the only West German film screened at Cannes Film Festival 1965, and went on to become one of the most awarded industrial films worldwide.

-The documentary Mit Licht Schreiben (English title: Magic Light), showing production of cameras and filmstock at Agfa, is rather a philosophical look at the nature of photography and reality, featuring highly experimental cinematography and editing, using many different visual styles.
-Niebeling's combination of music and image in Petrol led to him being asked to work on his music film Pastorale.
-Niebeling himself called Alvorada his first music-film, and the editing of his early experimental industrial films is often also musical in nature, editing images in rhythm to the soundtrack, often even having the camera move to the music.
-Despite his career turning more to music-films afterwards, Niebeling still created experimental industrial films throughout the 1970s and 1980s: Allegro in 1970, and Der Auftrag der uns Bleibt in 1984.

-Beethoven-Films

-From the late 1960s on, Niebeling turned to directing mostly music- and ballet-films.
-Among them, there are three highly influential and acclaimed filmed versions of Beethoven-Symphonies.
-All three films are considered revolutionary in the way the visuals complement the music, and many filmic techniques pioneered in these films set trends for the following decades: